-In some situations, users might encounter a critical error message when accessing their site.
+In some situations, users of DNN Evoq version 9.1.1 might encounter a critical error message when accessing their site.
 Critical error messages may also be present when viewing the content visualizers.

 - Access to a Superuser account.